eXascaleInfolab/PyExPool/README.md

 		and the process has multiple treads
 	category  - classification category, typically semantic context or part of the name;
+		used for _CHAINED_CONSTRAINTS to identify related jobs size  - expected relative memory complexity of the jobs of the same category, typically it is size of the processing data, >= 0, 0 means undefined size and prevents jobs chaining on constraints violation;
+		used on _LIMIT_WORKERS_RAM or _CHAINED_CONSTRAINTS
+	slowdown  - execution slowdown ratio, >= 0, where (0, 1) - speedup, > 1 - slowdown; 1 by default;
-		used for _CHAINED_CONSTRAINTS to identify related jobs size  - size of the processing data, >= 0, where 0 means undefined size and prevents jobs chaining on constraints violation; used for _LIMIT_WORKERS_RAM and _CHAINED_CONSTRAINTS slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf) vmemkind  - kind of virtual memory to be evaluated (actually, the average of virtual and resident memory to not overestimate the instant potential consumption of RAM):
+		used for the accurate timeout estimation of the jobs having the same .category and .size. memkind  - kind of memory to be evaluated (average of virtual and resident memory to not overestimate the instant potential consumption of RAM):
-		0  - vmem for the process itself omitting the spawned sub-processes (if any) 1  - vmem for the heaviest process of the process tree spawned by the original process (including the origin itself)
+		0  - mem for the process itself omitting the spawned sub-processes (if any) 1  - mem for the heaviest process of the process tree spawned by the original process (including the origin itself)
-		2  - vmem for the whole spawned process tree including the origin process
+		2  - mem for the whole spawned process tree including the origin process

 	# Execution parameters, initialized automatically on execution
 	tstart  - start time is filled automatically on the execution start (before onstart).
-Default: None tstop  - termination / completion time after ondone proc  - process of the job, can be used in the ondone() to read it's PIPE vmem  - consuming virtual memory (smooth max, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size; requires _LIMIT_WORKERS_RAM
+Default: None tstop  - termination / completion time after ondone
+		NOTE: onstart() and ondone() callbacks execution is included in the job execution time proc  - process of the job, can be used in the ondone() to read it's PIPE mem  - consuming memory (smooth max of average of vms and rss, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size;
+		requires _LIMIT_WORKERS_RAM
 	"""
 ```
 ### Task